jsk-ros-pkg/jsk_aerial_robot/robots/beetle/README.md

 Then, follow the instructions below:
 - Install acados itself: Please follow the instructions on the acados website https://docs.acados.org/installation/index.html
 - Install Python interface: Please follow the instructions on the acados website https://docs.acados.org/python_interface/index.html
-- Pay attention that you must execute the step 6 to install t_renderer.
+- Pay attention that you must execute the step 6 in https://docs.acados.org/python_interface/index.html to install t_renderer.

 2. install the ros related packages